Tim Kazurinsky

-Timothy James Kazurinsky (born March 3, 1950) is an American actor and screenwriter best known as a cast member and writer on Saturday Night Live and for his role as Carl Sweetchuck in the Police Academy films.
+Timothy James Kazurinsky (born March 3, 1950) is an American actor, comedian and screenwriter best known as a cast member and writer on Saturday Night Live and for his role as Carl Sweetchuck in the Police Academy films.

 Early life

 Kazurinsky was born in Johnstown, Pennsylvania.
 His father, who was American-born, was of Polish descent, and his mother was an Australian war bride.
 He spent most of his childhood in Australia, where he attended Birrong Boys High School.
 When he was 16, he moved to America by himself.
 He completed his education, graduating from Greater Johnstown High School in 1967.

 Kazurinsky worked as a reporter for the Johnstown Tribune-Democrat, then as a copywriter for a St. Louis, Missouri, department store.
 He moved to Chicago and began working for Leo Burnett Worldwide in its advertising department.
 Seeking to gain confidence presenting ad pitches, Kazurinsky enrolled in an improv class at The Second City, where he became a member of the mainstage troupe in 1978, refining his improvisation and acting chops under the tutelage of Del Close.
 Eventually, Kazurinsky caught the attention of Saturday Night Live luminary John Belushi who recommended him to the show's then-executive producer, Dick Ebersol.
 Ebersol was impressed with Kazurinsky and hired him as a writer and cast member in 1981.